-Section 14.6 requires a registered firm to segregate client assets and investment fund assets and hold them in trust.
-WeWhen a registered firm is not required to use a qualified custodian under subsections 14.5.2(2) or (3), we consider it prudent for registrants registered firms who are not members of an SRO to only hold client assets in client name only, or portfolio assets of the investment fund in the name of the investment fund.
+14.6 Client and investment fund assets held by a registered firm in trust registered firm is not required to use a qualified custodian, or a Canadian financial institution for cash, under subsections 14.5.2(2), (3) or (4), we consider it prudent for registered firms who are not members of an SRO to only hold client assets in client name, or portfolio assets of the investment fund in the name of the investment fund.
 This is because the capital requirements for non-SRO members are not designed to reflect the added risk of holding client assets in nominee name.